cognitedata/oryx/README.md

 same.
 There are however some notable changes:

 - `Context` have been renamed to `HttpContext`.
-- `HttpHandler` have been renamed `IHttpHandler`.
-This is because `IHttpHandler` is now an interface.
+- `HttpHandler` have been renamed `HttpHandler`.
+This is because `HttpHandler` is now an interface.
 - The `retry` operator has been deprecated for now.
 Use [Polly](https://github.com/App-vNext/Polly) instead.
-- The `catch` operator needs to run __after__ the error producing operator e.g `fetch` (not before).
+- The `catch` operator needs to run **after** the error producing operator e.g `fetch` (not before).
 This is because Oryx v3 pushes results "down" instead of returning them "up" the chain of operators.
 The good thing with this change is that a handler can now continue processing the rest of the pipeline after catching an error.
 This was not possible in v2 / v1 where the `catch` operator had to abort processing and produce a result.
-- The log operator needs to be placed __after__ the handler you want it to log.
+- The log operator needs to be placed **after** the handler you want it to log.
 E.g to log JSON decoded data you need to place it after `json`.
 - Http handlers take 2 generic types instead of 4.
 E.g `fetch<'TSource, 'TNext, 'TResult, 'TError>` now becomes `fetch<'TSource, 'TNext>` and the last two types can simply be removed from your code.